phantom037/umetalk-mobile/README.md

 ![Product Name Screen Shot](https://dlmocha.com/GameImages/UmeTalkAppScreenShoot.png)

 Staying in touch has never been easier.
-All you need are an user names and password.
+All you need are an username and password.
 You can quickly view your contacts who are on Ume Talk and start messaging.
 Send a free text, photo, sticker, GIFs.
 Ume Talk is a great alternative for fans of SMS texting!
 Break the ice with people nearby or around the world.
 Unlike some other apps, messaging is always free on Ume Talk.
 Stay in touch with your friends and family.
 Ume Talk lets you share messages, photos across mobile devices.

 <!-- ROADMAP -->
 ## Roadmap